-The Permittee shall submit a Corrective Measures Study (CMS) Work Plan within ninety (90) calendar days of notification by the NMED that such a Work Plan is required, unless another time period is specified by the NMED.
+The Permittee shall submit a Corrective Measures Study (CMS) Work Plan within ninety (90) calendar days of notification by the NMED that a CMS is required, unless another time period is specified by the NMED.
 The Permittee shall consult with the Pueblo of Zuni and the Navajo Nation regarding CMS Work Plans pursuant to Permit Section VIII.B.1.